ibm-cloud-docs/monitoring/agent/config_agent.md

 2. Obtain the public or private ingestion URL.
 For more information, see [Sysdig collector endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints_ingestion).

-3. Install kernel headers manually.
+3. Install the kernel headers.

     When you install a Sysdig agent, the agent uses kernel header files.
 [Learn more](https://docs.sysdig.com/en/agent-install--non-orchestrated.html){: external}